MUDE-2025/PA1.1/1_enable_hidden_files.md

 ## Task 1.1.alternative Change Settings via a CLI

-If you would like to view hidden files and folders via the command line, this is illustrated with the simple commands here (review the {ref}`CLI page <cli>` for an overview of the different systems):
+If you would like to view hidden files and folders via the command line, this is illustrated with the simple commands here:

 ### Unix-type CLI
 The option `a` lists all files (including hidden ones) and the `l` presents the output in a nicely formatted list (one item per row):